Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Jingyin Huang for suggesting the question that led to Theorem~\ref{intro_thm:generalized_reflections}, Kevin Schreve for a comment that led to Corollary~\ref{cor_bipartite}, and Hung Tran for encouraging us to look at the examples considered in Theorem~\ref{intro_thm_planar}.
-Additionally, we would like to thank Jason Behrstock, Garret LaForge, and Kim Ruane for helpful conversations.
+The authors would like to thank Jingyin Huang for suggesting the question that led to our proof of Theorem~\ref{intro_thm:generalized_reflections}, Luis Paris for informing us that Theorem~\ref{intro_thm:generalized_reflections} is a result of Dyer, Kevin Schreve for a comment that led to Corollary~\ref{cor_bipartite}, and Hung Tran for encouraging us to look at the examples considered in Theorem~\ref{intro_thm_planar}.
+Finally, we would like to thank Jason Behrstock, Anthony Genevois, Garret LaForge, Kim Ruane and the referees for helpful comments and conversations.